wk-repo/gt-geekout-2024/README.md

 ## Running the application locally

-- Navigate to `backend` directory and perform the steps in the `README.md` within the directory
 - Navigate to `frontend` directory and perform the steps in the `README.md` within the directory

 ## Architecture

-This web application consists of two parts:

 ### Frontend